-story because we will see a portrait of the Middle Ages from the perspective of the different social classes.)
+are 29 pilgrims, "nine and twenty in a company."
+The narrator is describing the pilgrims as being varied or different.
+This is important for the frame story because we will see a portrait of the Middle Ages from the perspective of the different social classes.)

 - 5) The narrator says that before his story begins, he will tell what the "condition" was of each of the pilgrims as it appeared to him (lines 38-39).
 What is he proposing to do in his prologue?
 (He will describe their profession, degree, and apparel). - 6.
-After answering the questions, have students revisit the questions asked after the first read. - What do you think is the purpose of the introduction? - What is happening? - What additional information have you gained from reading the text with guided reading questions? - 7.
+After answering the questions, have students revisit the questions asked after the first reading. - What do you think is the purpose of the introduction? - What is happening? - What additional information have you gained from reading the text with guided reading questions? - 7.
 They may now want to go back to the Middle English version to identify lines and compare with the translated version to see if the Modern English captures the artistic and musical qualities of the original. - 8.
 Have the students share out using a whole-group Round Robin.